35K

 The helicopter trip to the Everest Base Camp begins with a flight from Kathmandu to Lukla.
 It is usually an early morning flight.
 As the flight takes off from Kathmandu, you see the bustling Capital fading below you.
 You are soon flying over hills, farms and rivers.

-In about 45 minutes, you arrive at your destination, the Lukla Airport.
-This point serves as the main gateway to Everest, a place where nearly all trekking and aerial journeys of the Everest region begin and end.
+In about 45 minutes, you arrive at the Lukla Airport.
+This point serves as the main gateway to Everest.
+It is the place where nearly all trekking and aerial journeys of the Everest region begin and end.

-There is a brief stop at Lukla for refueling and flight adjustments if needed.
-During this stop, you can stretch your legs and even take photos of the surroundings.
+There is a brief stop at Lukla for refueling and flight adjustments.
+You can stretch your legs and even take photos of the surroundings during this stop.

 But unlike the flyover tour, you will not head to Pheriche.
 Rather, you are on a direct flight to Kala Patthar.
 You won’t be able to fly in your original group of five from here.
 There will be a split of the group as helicopters are not allowed to carry more than three passengers at a time if flying above 5,000m.